nickbrowne/nsvg/README.md

 nsvg = "0.1.0"
 ```

 Now you can parse and rasterize SVGs.
-You can use the scale argument to producer larger or smaller rasterised images.
+Use the scale argument to producer larger or smaller rasterised images.
 The aspect ratio will remain the same.

 This can be useful to create rasters to suit high resolution displays.